Browse the Guide:

 preserve the cultural and landscape treasures of this historic place,

 UNIDENTIFIED WOMAN.
 PHOTOGRAPH, n.d.
 0.1 cu. ft.
 This photograph is of an unidentified woman taken at an undetermined date.
 Although this photograph is unmarked, the woman's clothing would suggest that it was taken during the Victorian era (1837-1901) or the following era--the Edwardian era (1901-1910).
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-117.

 UNION ELEKTRICITAETS-GESELLSCHAFT COMPANY.
 PHOTOGRAPHS, n.d.
 0.3